 Learn how to make a homework station that is functional and will be very useful for your child.
 They can sit down in a designated area and have to tools they need to focus on tackling their work.

 If your teen is heading off to college you might like to get ahead of the game with this basic college supply list.
 You can purchase some of the basic items they will need for college.

-Here is a great article for a back to school outfit capsule to help you learn to buy staple items to mix and match items.
-This is for girls, but you can get inspiration for a boys wardrobe as well.
+Here is a great article for a back to school outfit capsule to help you learn to buy staple items and mix & match those items.
+Buying fewer (but interchangeable) clothes is easier on the wallet – and the laundry chore!

 I love this printable school planning set, it has it all.
 School planner, homework chart, school schedule, and so much more.
 Great way to have a bunch of sheets to keep track of it all.